 You are here

-Current RMA Instruments:
+Current RMA Instruments

 |Reasonabel Hypothesis SOP||9 of 2022|

 |Balance of Probabilities SOP||10 of 2022|

-Changes from Previous Instruments:
+Changes from previous Instruments

 - ICD-10-AM Codes: E01.0, E01.1, E01.2, E04, E05.1, E05.2

 Goitre is an enlargement of the thyroid gland.

 Additional diagnoses covered by SOP